fenago/machine-learning-with-scikit-learn/Chapter01/Lab_1.md

 This course will be using Python 3.6 for all the code that is displayed throughout every lab, unless mentioned otherwise.

+**Note:** All python packages mentioned below have been installed already.
+It is not required to run commands below to install packages.

 ### The pip method

 Scikit-learn requires a few packages to be installed on your device